RUB-Bioinf/VesselExpress/README.md

    Naviagte to `localhost:5000` in your browser (e.g. Firefox or Google Chrome) to open the web interface.
 On macOS Monterey you need to uncheck "AirPlay Receiver" in the "Sharing" system preference to use the web interface on port 5000.

-If you want to use the **command-line interface**, follow these steps:
+If you want to use the **command-line interface**, follow these instructions:

 1. Install Docker for your operating system from [here](https://docs.docker.com/get-docker/).
 2. Start Docker.